sreecharan-desu/sreecharan-desu/README.md

-**a guy interested in new tech, loves to code casually every day.**
+**a guy interested in learning new tech, loves to code casually every day.**

 currently working on:
 - **t3Stack**